marffinn/read-opp/README.md

 - Python 3.8 or higher
 - Git (optional, only needed if cloning the repository)

-### Easy Installation (Windows)
+### One-Click Installation (Windows)

 1. Download or clone this repository to your local machine.

-2. Right-click on `install.ps1` and select "Run with PowerShell".
-   - If you get a security warning, you may need to run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` in PowerShell first.
+2. Double-click on `INSTALL.bat` to run the comprehensive installation script.
+   - This will automatically run PowerShell with the correct permissions
+   - No manual PowerShell commands needed

-3. The script will:
+3. The installation script will:
    - Create a virtual environment
    - Install all dependencies
    - Create necessary directories
    - Set up environment files
-   - Offer to download the Mistral 7B model (optional but recommended)
+   - Download the Mistral 7B model (about 4.1GB)
+   - Install model support libraries
    - Create a startup batch file

 4. Once installation is complete, you can start the application by double-clicking `start_app.bat`.

+> **Note**: The Mistral model is large (about 4.1GB) and may take some time to download depending on your internet connection.
+The installation will continue in the background if you don't want to wait.

 ### Manual Setup